ey-/rcswitch-pi/README.md

  ```

 The switch container contains the implementation to control Conrad RSL366 switches via REST Interface.
+Check wiringpi|http://wiringpi.com/ for wiring up your raspberry pi to use this.
+Change environment variable for PIN if you use not PIN 3.

 The homebridge container contains additional plugin and homebridge built to communicate primarly with the switch container.